Beware of Debt Counselling Scams!

 You can also request a copy of their NCR Certificate.
 If they don’t supply you with it or you can’t seem to find them on the NCR website.
 Immediately stop communicating with them and report them to the NCR.
 The NCR will then follow through and take appropriate steps to shut them down.

-2. Pay your Monthly Instalments only to an NCR approved Payment Distribution Agent.
+2. Pay your Monthly Installments only to an NCR approved Payment Distribution Agent.

-Currently there are only three NCR recognised PDA’s.
+Currently there are only three NCR recognized PDA’s.